thomas-sittler/jekyll-now/_posts/2018-01-10-linear-regression-diagram.md

 [![iv](/images/instrumental-variables.png)](/images/instrumental-variables.png)

-[^ivcausal]: Again, there's no reason you would care about this unless the interpretation is causal.
+[^ivcausal]: For IV, it's even clearer that the only reason to care is the causal interpretation.
 But I follow good econometrics practice and make only mathematical claims.

 <hr> <!-- hr to be added before footnotes-->